RyotaMitaraiWeb/TFP-Articles-to-HTML/README.md

 Accented letters (é, á, ó, í, ú) and their capital equivalents are escaped to the respective `&acute;` HTML entity.

 "Poke" is converted to `Pok&eacute;`.
 The match is case sensitive.
 The words "Poker", "Poked", and "Pokes" (case sensitive) are excluded and won't be escaped.
-However, other variations of those (like "Pokers") will be caught in this.
+However, if those are part of another word (like "Pokers" or "Pokering") rather than being standalone words, the tool will escape those too.

 Em dashes (—) are converted to `&mdash;` in case they still make it to the HTML phase.